Last of the Summer Wine: First of the Summer Wine

 A spin-off prequel show, First of the Summer Wine, premiered on BBC1 in 1988.
 The new programme was written by Roy Clarke and used different actors to follow the activities of the principal characters from Last of the Summer Wine in the months leading up to World War II.
 Unlike its mother show, First of the Summer Wine was not filmed in Holmfirth.
 Period music was used instead of Ronnie Hazlehurst's score to create a more World War II era atmosphere.
 New supporting characters were added to those from Last of the Summer Wine.
 Peter Sallis and Jonathan Linsley were the only actors from the original series to appear in the spin-off: Sallis played the father of his own character from the original show and Linsley appeared during the second series as a different character.

-The spin-off show could not build on its early success and was cancelled after two series of thirteen episodes in 1989.
+The spin-off show could not build on its early success and was cancelled after two series totalling thirteen episodes in 1989.
 Although the BBC has never rerun the show, it has been broadcast on Gold and internationally.